-10 Ways to Fight Headaches Without Medicine
+10 Ways to Get Rid Of Headaches Without Medicine

 Sometimes muscle tension can contribute to headache pain, so try stretching.
 Neck range of motion stretches (chin toward each shoulder, upward, and forward) and shoulder shrugs (shrug up, up and forward, and up and back) can help.
-Repeat the stretches three times and for Headache-relieving stretches can be added into your weekly workout routines or used when a headache strikes.
+Repeat the stretches three times.
+Headache-relieving stretches can be added into your weekly workout routines or used when a headache strikes.
 If you aren’t feeling dehydrated, general stretching and exercise can also be helpful.

 3. Take a Nap